vcualtlab/motherblog/README.md

 ## Description

-Simplifies the MotherBlog registration process for both faculty and students thorugh a single form.
+Simplifies the MotherBlog registration process for both faculty and students through a single form.

 What does it do exactly?